nitronoid/go_presentation_demos/PITCHME.md

 - Packages are Go's way of organising and encapsulating code.
 - The main package must contain a file with a main function to run.
-- Other packages can contain classes and functions to be used outside of that package.
+- Other packages can contain types, variables and functions to be used outside of that package.
 - Every directory should contain at most one package that matches the directory name.
 - Things can only be accessed from outside the package if they are exported, which is done by starting that data with a capital letter.